MatthiasArenSchrock/ShrinkWrap/README.md

 The Jacoco plugin generates a test coverage report located: src/target/site/jacoco/index.html

 ## Run Examples
 <I>Note: that for any (de)compression algorithm, an exception is thrown if data is about to be overwritten.
 For example, if an archive that is going to be created already exists, the program will exit without overwriting the existing archive to prevent programatically and permanently deleting data.
-In these cases where the original file(s) are not important, they must be deleted or renamed beofre running the following commands.</I>
+In these cases where the original file(s) are not important, they must be deleted or renamed before running the following commands.</I>

 Glob syntax is used to specify sets of filenames with wildcard characters.
+For goals that support multiple files, glob patterns are used rather than specifying a directory.
 For example:
 - `*` matches any sequence of non-separator characters
 - `?` matches any single non-separator character
 - `[...]` matches a range of characters